abimur-123/abimur-123.github.io/_posts/2018-10-07-The-Week-in-Machine-Learning.markdown

 tags: [PyTorch, Famine, RandomForest, Bayesian, Graphs, ethics]
 ---

+Happy Thanksgiving people!

-To anyone who's been following and are thinking if this series is dead, I don't blame you.
-So, I've moved to a new city and been busy with my new role as a Machine learning engineer at a startup and hence the break in posts.
-I will try and come up with a post on a bi-weekly basis.
+To anyone who's been following (hoping for single digit readers at least) and are thinking if this series is dead, I don't blame you.
+So, I've moved to a new city and been busy with my new role as a Machine learning engineer.
+I will try and come out with a post on a bi-weekly basis at-least.

-In this week's post I discuss about Google and Facebook coming together to drive AI development, how World Bank wants to use machine learning to predict famine, a method that could possibly replace Random forests and finally, will machines ever be as smart as humans?
+In this week's post I discuss about Google and Facebook coming together to drive AI development, how World Bank wants to use machine learning to predict famine, a method that could possibly replace Random forests.
+I also discuss about an interesting article about nerd-sightedness of AI.

 ## In the news